stevepurkis-pf/PDO-osom.guide/src/service-assessment-criteria.md

 subtitle: Service Assessment Criteria

 ---
 When conducting a [service assessment](/assessments), the executive is free to choose which criteria to judge a service by.
-They are usually based on the [guides to better behaviour](/doctrine), and determined by the nature of the service and its current [lifecycle stage](/lifecycle).
+They are usually based on the [guides to better behaviour](/doctrine) and any relevant [guidance](/executive/#consider-publish-and-endorse-guidance) or [mandates](/executive/#issue-mandates-to-manipulate-the-service-network).
+They are also influenced by the nature of the service and its current [lifecycle stage](/lifecycle).

+The criteria used are included in the [service assessment report](/service-assessment-report).

 ## Common Assessment Criteria